 It depends on the type of student loan you have.
 Generally, only government loans offer deferral, which you give up if you refinance your student loan with a private lender.

 Refinancing a student loan can actually improve your credit in the long run by adjusting your monthly repayments to something you’re more likely to afford.
-However, it may damage your credit slightly in the short run because most lenders conduct a hard pull on your credit report during inquiry for the application process, which causes your score to temporarily dip about 5 points.
+However, it may damage your credit slightly in the short run because most lenders conduct a hard pull on your credit report during inquiry for the application process, which causes your score to temporarily dip around 5-10 points.

 How likely would you be to recommend finder to a friend or colleague?